deephacks/confit/readme.md

 There is an [introduction](http://stoffe.deephacks.org/2012/05/07/tools4j-config-part-1-introduction) which is a bit outdated at the moment.
 Will be updated soon.

-Conf-it is available in Maven Central.
+Conf-it comes as a single jar file (only dependency is guava) and is available in Maven Central.

     <dependency>
       <groupId>org.deephacks</groupId>